-When you think of garden waste, you can suggest that most of them are organic and compostable.
+When you think of garden waste, you can suggest that most are organic and compostable.
 However, garbage collectors don’t accept all of the organic debris in your household.
-For example, even fruits and vegetable scraps from your garden are not allowed in the curbside bins.
+For example, fruits and vegetable scraps from your garden are not allowed in the curbside bins.

-Furthermore, there are green wastes that can be difficult to handle, such as large branches and rotting trees.
-You cannot throw branches with a diameter more than 100 mm inside your bins.
+Furthermore, green wastes such as large branches and rotting trees can be difficult to handle.
+You cannot throw branches more than 100 mm in diameter inside your bins.

-There are many things to consider in disposing of your garden wastes.
+There are many things to consider in disposing of your garden waste.
 But here are some ideas on how to handle the massive pilings of rubbish in your garden and yards:

 Sort It Out

-The first best way to properly handle garden waste is to sort out what can and cannot go inside your bin.
-Avoid putting in too much green waste ‒ and large branches should not exceed 100mm in diameter.
+The best way to properly handle garden waste is to sort out what can and cannot go inside your bin.
+Avoid putting in too much green waste; large branches should not exceed 100mm in diameter.

 Composting Organic Wastes

-After sorting out extra leaves and grass cuttings out in your yard, composting is the next best step to take.
+After sorting out extra leaves and grass cuttings in your yard, composting is the next best step.
 Composting is the best way to manage the garden, waste-combining it with food scraps in the compost.

 Also, you can add fallen leaves, mowed weeds and old bedding plants.
-All you need to make sure is that your pile has enough moisture and air can flow through it.
+All you need to ensure is that your pile has enough moisture and air can flow through it.
 Over time, your waste turns into mulch that is useful to replenish the nutrients in your soil garden.

 Proper Lawn Care

-Reducing your waste production is another great way to solve your garden waste issue.
+Reducing waste production is another great way to solve your garden waste issue.
 When lawn covers a more significant portion of your garden, then it’s reasonable it produces so much of your garden waste.
-Thus, your lawn area is the right subject in reducing waste production.
+Thus, your lawn area is the right subject for reducing the waste production.

-Proper care for lawn includes finding suitable grass species in your garden.
-Aside from that, make sure you only mow one-third of the grass to reduce the heaps of trimmings you need to handle.
+Proper care for lawns includes finding suitable grass species in your garden.
+Aside from that, ensure you only mow one-third of the grass to reduce the heaps of trimmings you need to handle.

 Not many people know what grasscycling is.
-Grasscycling is simply another proper lawn care that involves recycling and composting the grass clippings on your lawn.
-Leaving the clippings on the ground can create mulch, which in turn provides excellent nutrient supply to your garden.
+Grasscycling is another proper lawn care that involves recycling and composting the grass clippings on your lawn.
+Leaving the clippings on the ground can create mulch, providing an excellent nutrient supply to your garden.

 Most importantly, vermicomposting is useful for people generating so much food waste.
-With the combination of green waste, kitchen scrap and shredded paper, it’s a creating mulch faster that would surely benefit your pants.
+The combination of green waste, kitchen scrap and shredded paper creates mulch faster that would surely benefit your pants.

 Donate Garden Waste

-If ever you can’t do the first series of methods above, some companies out there accept your organic garden waste.
-But you need to follow the rules and regulations, so these companies take your garden waste without any problem.
+Some companies accept your organic garden waste if you can’t do the first series of methods above.
+But you must follow the rules and regulations, so these companies take your garden waste without any problem.

 Reuse Some Waste

 Repurposing some of your garden waste can surely reduce garbage production.
 Some prunings or twigs are suitable for lighting a barbecue or wood burner.
-Also, some solid rubbish such as ornaments and metals can help you achieve an industrial-like garden or for decorating your entire yard.
+Also, some solid rubbish such as ornaments and metals can help you create an industrial garden or decorate your entire yard.

 Hire Skip Bins

 There are tendencies that your garden waste won’t fit in the council’s local bins.
-Hiring skip bins or private companies to take care of your garden problems is your solution.
+Your solution is hiring skip bins or private companies to care for your garden problems.

 Garden waste is what makes creating a perfect garden a challenge.
-But there are numerous ways in handling it such as sorting, composting, grasscycling and many more.
-With a creative mind and enough care for the environment, you can find ways to reduce garden waste.
+But there are numerous ways to handle it such as sorting, composting, grasscycling and many more.
+With a creative mind and enough environmental care, you can find ways to reduce garden waste.

 Moreover, a well-kept garden can make your family and neighbourhood safe from falling branches and leaning trees.
-After all the effort, you’re rewarded of a safe and tidy garden giving you a positive vibe and a peace of mind.
+After all the effort, you’re rewarded with a safe and tidy garden giving you a positive vibe and peace of mind.

-Here at Trees Down Under, we provide the best green waste removal service that can meet all your garden waste disposal needs.
-We work around the clock to ensure that your garden is spotless from any trash and debris.
+Here at Trees Down Under Sydney, we provide the best green waste removal service to meet all your garden waste disposal needs.
+We work around the clock to ensure your garden is spotless from trash and debris.
 We will make sure that your ideal garden is as pristine as ever.